Policies and Procedures

 - No dogs, cats, or other pets are allowed in the Cemetery.

 - The Association has the general oversight of the Cemetery and shall coordinate the times and day of all funerals in the Cemetery with the funeral director.

 - No firearms or weapons of any description except those carried by the Police Officers or those borne by an organized honor guard or firing squad may be brought to, carried in, or fired within the Cemetery.

 - No person may operate or travel in a motor vehicle of any type within the Cemetery at a rate exceeding 10 miles an hour, and motor vehicles are permitted only on the paved roadways, except that they may park in open areas immediately adjoining the roadways if no other parking is available.
 However, those persons who must enter on or cross over any lots necessary to the performance of normal Cemetery operations shall have the right to do so.

 - The Cemetery or the Association assumes no liability for property or physical damage, physical or mental anguish, caused or alleged to be caused, in the performance of normal operations, or for loss or damage by vandalism or any other acts caused by third persons.

-- The Association reserves the right at any time to amend or change these rules and regulations.
+- The Association reserves the right at any time to amend or change these policies and procedures.